AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/box-modules.md

 ---
 # Box modules

-In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use Box, as well as connect it to multiple third-party applications and services. monitors a specified folder to check for file changes, to modify and delete existing files, or to upload new files to a folder.
+In an [!DNL Adobe Workfront Fusion] scenario, you can automate workflows that use [!DNL Box], as well as connect it to multiple third-party applications and services. monitors a specified folder to check for file changes, to modify and delete existing files, or to upload new files to a folder.

 If you need instructions on creating a scenario, see [Create a scenario in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/scenarios/create-a-scenario.md).
 For information about modules, see [Modules in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/modules/modules.md).